-I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core) I.D.1.a) The program must have access to a service delivery system dedicated to the care of persons with brain injury. ^(Core) I.D.1.b) Resources should include: I.D.1.b).(1) an emergency department that treats patients with brain injury; ^(Detail) I.D.1.b).(2) an accredited acute care hospital; (Detail) I.D.1.b).(3) an inpatient rehabilitation unit; (Core)

-I.D.1.b).(4) a designated outpatient clinic for persons with brain injury; I.D.1.b).(5) availability of home care and other community reintegration resources; ^(Detail) I.D.1.b).(6) other post-acute rehabilitation facilities, such as long-term acute and community-based and residential treatment facilities; ^(Detail) I.D.1.b).(7) specialty and subspecialty consultant services essential to the care of persons with brain injury, including anesthesiology, diagnostic radiology, emergency medicine, general surgery, internal medicine, neurological surgery, neurology, neuro-ophthalmology or ophthalmology, neuro- optometry or optometry, neuropsychology or psychology, oromaxillofacial surgery, orthopaedic surgery, otolaryngology, palliative care, pediatrics, physical medicine and rehabilitation, and psychiatry; and; ^(Detail) I.D.1.b).(8) telecommunications capabilities to accommodate virtual patient encounters. ^(Detail) I.D.1.c) There must be a patient population that includes a sufficient number of inpatients and outpatients, aged 15 and older, with new and ongoing brain injury dysfunction. ^(Core) patients of diverse genders ground and Intent: A diverse patient population will include and from a variety of ethnic, racial, sociocultural, and economic lose found in the community associated with the program.
+- I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) The program must have access to a service delivery system dedicated to the care of persons with brain injury.
+(Core) - I.D.1.b) Resources should include: - I.D.1.b).(1) an emergency department that treats patients with brain injury; (Detail) I.D.1.b).(2) an accredited acute care hospital; (Detail) I.D.1.b).(3) an inpatient rehabilitation unit; (Detail Core) I.D.1.b).(4) a designated outpatient clinic for persons with brain injury; I.D.1.b).(5) availability of home care and other community reintegration resources; (Detail) I.D.1.b).(6) other post-acute rehabilitation facilities, such as long-term acute and community-based and residential treatment facilities; and, (Detail) I.D.1.b).(7) specialty and subspecialty consultant services essential to the care of persons with brain injury, including anesthesiology, diagnostic radiology, emergency medicine, general surgery, internal medicine, neurological surgery, neurology, neuro-ophthalmology or ophthalmology, neuro-optometry or optometry, neuropsychology or psychology, oromaxillofacial surgery, orthopaedic surgery, otolaryngology, palliative care, pediatrics, physical medicine and rehabilitation, and psychiatry; and,-(Detail) I.D.1.b).(8) telecommunications capabilities to accommodate virtual patient encounters.
+(Detail) I.D.1.c) The re must be a patient population that includes a must be of sufficient number of inpatients and outpatients , size and diversity of age, and include persons aged 15 and older, with new and continuing ongoing brain injury dysfunction, in both inpatient and outpatient settings.
+(Core)

+Subspecialty-Specific Background and Intent: A diverse patient population will include patients of diverse genders and from a variety of ethnic, racial, sociocultural, and economic backgrounds, particularly those found in the community associated with the program.

-- I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)
+I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for:

+I.D.2.a) access to food while on duty; (Core)

+I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)

 Background and Intent: Care of patients within a hospital or health system occurs continually through the day and night.
 Such care requires that fellows function at their peak abilities, which requires the work environment to provide them with the ability to meet their basic needs within proximity of their clinical responsibilities.
 Access to food and rest are examples of these basic needs, which must be met while fellows are working.
 Fellows should have access to refrigeration where food may be stored.
 Food should be available when fellows are required to be in the hospital overnight.
-Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow. clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care;
+Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow.

+I.D.2.c) clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care;